KineMaster Review: Mobile Video Editor Rated for 2026

 For creators focused on YouTube and vlogging, our vlog app comparison covers how KineMaster fits alongside Filmic Pro and Beastcam in a typical mobile vlog workflow.

-- Audio ducking was automatic and accurate; voice-overs cut through music beds without manual gain riding.
+- Audio ducking is automatic and accurate; voice-overs cut through music beds without manual gain riding.

-- Project files synced via the cloud backup option, so we could start on the iPhone and finish on the Galaxy.
+- Project files sync via the cloud backup option, so you can start on one phone and finish on another.

-- Battery use during a 30-minute editing session was about 22% on the Galaxy S23, which is high but not unreasonable for what the app does.
+- Battery use during a 30-minute editing session is high but not unreasonable for what the multi-layer engine does.

 - The Asset Store loads inline, so a single tap to preview a transition pulls in 30-80 MB before you can decide to keep it.

-- Exporting a 4K timeline made the iPhone 14 noticeably warm; we waited five minutes between consecutive exports to let it cool.
+- Exporting a 4K timeline makes the phone noticeably warm, so a short cooldown between consecutive exports helps.

 - The free tier’s watermark sits in the lower-right corner and can’t be moved or resized, so you can’t crop it out without losing footage.